 With a foundation in the humanities and a deep commitment to evidence-based integrative practices, Katherine bridges the gap between science, storytelling, and community connection.
 She holds an M.A. in English from the University of California, Irvine, and an M.S. in Kinesiology with a specialization in Integrative Wellness from Point Loma Nazarene University.
 Her graduate research included focus on Complementary and Alternative Medicine (CAM) interventions for pediatric anxiety and depression, blending her expertise in science, mindfulness, and education.

 As a registered yoga teacher, an ACE-certified personal trainer, an ACE-certified health coach, and a newly-certified (2024) Embodied Equity educator, Katherine is passionate about bodily self-determination and health equity.
 She lives with chronic, invisible illness, and as such, she believes in holistic and inclusive approaches to expression, healing, and growth for all.
 In June 2023, her visual art piece, YOU WERE BORN OF LOVE, was selected by glendaleOUT for their exhibit, “MAPPING MY QUEER: Body Mapping Our Queer Identity," hosted by the Glendale Library, Arts & Culture.
 She's grateful for holistic opportunities to meditate on her body’s histories, presence, and healing futures through her written and visual works.
+She also writes romance for adults under a pen name.